NBA Players

 | Total Career Earnings: | $110,283,676 | |

-Antawn Jamison received $1.9 million for his first season with the Warriors in 1998/99.
-His annual salary with the Warriors ranged between $2.5 and $4.5 million for the remainder of his time with them.
+When Antawn Jamison first signed with the Golden State Warriors in 1998, his four-year rookie contract was worth $10.5 million.
+Jamison received $1.56 million for his first season in the NBA.
+His annual salary with the Warriors ranged between $2.5 million and $3.4 million under the deal.

 Real Estate